-If a call for heat (W) occurs during continuous fan, the blower will remain energized.
+If a call for heat (W) occurs during continuous fan, the blower will remain energized, the call for heat overides the call for fan.

 If a call for cool (Y) occurs simultaneously with the call for fan (G), the call for cool overrides the call for fan .